Clerkship Courses - Year 3

 Course Duration: Year 3 – Longitudinal

 In third year, the Portfolio course continues to facilitate professional and personal development through guided reflection.
 Portfolio encourages students to develop their knowledge of the six non-Medical Expert CanMEDS roles of Collaborator, Communicator, Leader, Health Advocate, Scholar and Professional.
-Through self and critical reflection of their clinical experiences in third year, students will learn to navigate and integrate these core competencies into their professional identities.
+Through critical self reflection of their clinical experiences in third year, students will learn to navigate and integrate these core competencies into their professional identities.
 The various CanMEDS roles are incorporated throughout the six themed sessions which take place over the academic year.
-Examples of the themed topics include Patient Safety, Resilience and Wellness, Power Dynamic and the Hidden Curriculum, Death & Dying, and Humility & Uncertainty.
+Examples of the themed topics include Patient Safety, Resilience and Wellness, Power Dynamic and the Hidden Curriculum, Dying and Death, and Humility and Uncertainty.
 There are two summative assessment components to the evaluation of Portfolio: the Process Component and the Written Component.
-The Process component consists of mandatory attendance at six small-group meetings, where the themed reflections are shared in student groups of approximately eight, with one resident (Junior Academy Scholar) and one faculty member (Academy Scholar).
-During the meeting, Scholars provide support in developing reflections on clinical experiences and their meaning and impact on personal and professional development.
-There are also two mandatory one-on-one Progress Review meetings with the Academy Scholar throughout the academic year where students have the opportunity to develop personal learning plans and reflect on the assessment data in their MD Program Learner Chart.
-The Written Component of the evaluation includes two progress review reports and the six thematic session reflections.
-Three of the assigned reflections are marked anonymously with a pass/fail grade and formative feedback based on the Portfolio Assessment Rubric.
+The Process component consists of mandatory attendance at six small-group meetings, where the themed reflections are shared in student groups of approximately eight, with one resident (Junior Scholar) and one faculty member (Academy Scholar).
+During the meeting, Scholars provide support in developing reflections on clinical experiences, and their meaning and impact on personal and professional development.
+There are also two mandatory one-on-one Progress Review meetings with the Academy Scholar throughout the academic year, where students have an opportunity to develop personal learning plans and reflect on assessment data in their MD Program Learner Chart.
+The Written Component of the evaluation includes six thematic session reflections and two progress review reports.
+The assigned reflections are marked with a pass/fail grade and offer formative feedback based on the Portfolio Assessment Rubric.
 There is also at least one MD Program Professionalism form completed per year.

 Chief Examiner: Dr. Fok-Han Leung

-The Clerkship Objective Structured Clinical Examination (OSCE) is a transcripted assessment situated with the clinical skills curriculum occuring after the first half of clerkship is complete.
-The exact timing of the Clerkship OSCE will vary slightly each academic year, and will be dependent on the Year 3 Clerkship schedule.
+The Clerkship Objective Structured Clinical Examination (OSCE) is a transcripted assessment situated within the clinical skills curriculum occurring after the first half of clerkship is complete.
+The exact timing of the Clerkship OSCE will vary slightly each academic year and will be dependent on the Year 3 Clerkship schedule.

 Students will be assessed on clinical content areas that they were exposed to the in the first half of clerkship.
 The assessment blueprint will cover key areas as outlined in the Medical Council of Canada (MCC) blueprint including the dimensions of care provided by physicians (i.e. health promotion and illness prevention, acute, chronic, psychosocial) and key physician activities (assessment/diagnosis, management, communication and professional behaviours).
 The OSCE stations will focus on content from both the Clerkship Course Objectives and the MCC’s Clinical Presentations and Diagnoses.